LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C2/C2_M.md

 ### The Goal of Incident Response
 Every organization must be prepared for incidents.
 Despite the best efforts of an organization’s management and security teams to avoid or prevent problems, it is inevitable that adverse events will happen that have the potential to affect the business mission or objectives.

-The priority of any incident response is to protect life, health and safety.
+The priority of any incident response is to **protect life, health and safety**.
 When any decision related to priorities is to be made, **always choose safety first**.

 The primary goal of incident management is to be prepared. **Preparation requires having a policy and a response plan that will lead the organization through the crisis**.
 Some organizations use the term “crisis management” to describe this process, so you might hear this term as well.

 An event is any measurable occurrence, and most events are harmless.
 However, **if the event has the potential to disrupt the business’s mission, then it is called an incident**.
-Every organization must have an incident response plan that will help preserve business viability and survival.
+Every organization **must have an incident response plan** that will help preserve business viability and survival.

-The incident response process is aimed at reducing the impact of an incident so the organization can resume the interrupted operations as soon as possible.
-Note that incident response planning is a subset of the greater discipline of business continuity management (BCM), which we will cover shortly.
+The incident response process is aimed at **reducing the impact of an incident** so the organization can **resume the interrupted operations as soon as possible**.
+Note that incident response planning is a subset of the greater discipline of **business continuity management (BCM)**, which we will cover shortly.

 ### Components of the Incident Response Plan
 The incident response policy should reference an incident response plan that **all employees will follow, depending on their role in the process**.
 The plan may contain several procedures and standards related to incident response.
-It is a living representation of an organization’s incident response policy.
+It is **a living representation of an organization’s incident response policy**.

 The organization’s vision, **strategy and mission should shape the incident response process**.
 Procedures to implement the plan should define the technical processes, techniques, checklists and other tools that teams will use when responding to an incident.